ajschumacher/gadsdc/03-R_viz/README.md

 ### Questions

  * What are the negatives of "tidy data"?
 When would it not be a good idea to have data in a "tidy" format?
+Is your dataset tidy?
  * Some people think Tufte is too restrictive, or that he doesn't appreciate creative, eye-catching images.
 What do you think?
 What is your opinion of infographics?
  * Are there any visualizations that have particularly caught your interest?
 (Share a link or two if you can!)
 What was it about them that made them good/bad?
  * What tools have you previously used for producing images, statistical or otherwise?
 What are their strengths and weaknesses?